 Sessional Lecturer - ECO333H1S Urban Economics (Section LEC5101)

 ✨Know Your Course Material

 Make sure you have a solid understanding of urban economics, including spatial economic theory and urban public policy.
-Be prepared to discuss how these concepts apply to real-world scenarios, as this will demonstrate your expertise and ability to engage students.
+Be prepared to discuss how these concepts apply to real-world scenarios, as this will demonstrate your expertise and passion for the subject.

 ✨Showcase Your Teaching Experience

 Highlight your previous teaching experiences, especially in large classes or online settings.
-Be ready to share specific examples of how you've successfully managed classroom dynamics and engaged students in learning.
+Be ready to share specific examples of how you've engaged students and adapted your teaching methods to different learning environments.

+Sessional Lecturer - ECO333H1S Urban Economics (Section LEC5101)